CourtneyKitty/GTA5PoliceV2/README.md

 # GTA5PoliceV2
-New version to my old GTA5Police bot
+Rewrite of my old GTA5Police Bot.

 ## Unique Features
 - Server status detection.
 This will detect whether the servers specified are online or not.
 - Status update timer.
 This will create an announcement if a server switches state.
 - Message timer.
 This will send a set message every <MessageTimerInterval> amount of minutes.
+- Profanity Filter.
+This will delete any messages with the blacklisted words and will send admins the information for the message.

 ## Commands
 - !rules - Displays the rules